lynnaevans/HARDataSetMunging/README.md

 Smartlab - Non Linear Complex Systems Laboratory
 DITEN - UniversitÃ degli Studi di Genova, Genoa I-16145, Italy. activityrecognition '@'smartlab.ws www.smartlab.ws
+# The Five Steps
+The documentation below is also found dispersed at the appropriate places in the code as well.
 *******************************************************************************
-# Beginning Step 1.
+ Beginning Step 1.
 Merges the training and the test sets to create one data set
 *******************************************************************************
  Read in test data from the Working Directory
  Make sure of the dimensions